Many real estate agents choose to start their careers by working with renters—connecting those who aren’t ready to buy with the right rental property.

 Instead, they’re offering educational or entertaining content that keeps their followers engaged.
 And, if you look closely, they probably aren’t creating a lot of that content themselves.
 It’s much more likely that they’re sharing articles, videos, and infographics from around the web.

-Your followers won’t care whether you write every blog that you share on Facebook or Twitter.
+Your followers won’t care whether you write every blog that you share.
 They’re more concerned with whether it speaks to them.
 Curate content that would be useful or interesting for the people you want to work with, and you’ll naturally attract their business.
 For example, you might share:

-If you’re a ReminderMedia customer, you can connect regularly and meaningfully by sending a copy of your branded magazine to your most promising leads.
+If you’re a ReminderMedia client, you can connect regularly and meaningfully by sending a copy of your personally branded magazine to your most promising leads.
 That way, they’ll receive a tangible reminder of the value you provide six times a year.

 For example, you can call one of your recipients and ask them what they thought of a recipe included in your magazine.
-When you do this, you’re ensuring that you stay top of mind with your prospects.
+When you follow up, you’re ensuring that you stay top of mind with your prospects.

 At the end of the day, renters are like most any other demographic: they want to know they are working with someone who has their best interest at heart.
 When you show commitment to your clients, you’re far more likely to close more deals today, while earning plenty of repeat business and referrals down the line.